apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segmentmk.md

 state of the repository as a sequence of references to successive root node records.

-A small system could consist of just a single journal and would serialize all repository updates through atomic updates of that journal.
+A small system (like TarMK) could use just a single journal and would serialize all repository updates through atomic updates of that journal.
 A larger system that needs more write throughput can have more journals, linked to each other in a tree hierarchy.
 Commits to journals in lower